ryanwoconnor/faq.twin.villas/rusticretreatct.md

    - No. Unfortunately at this time we cannot offer discounts for guests that checkout early.
 If you need to cancel your stay, please see the section related to our cancellation policy.

 9. Is the pool heated?

    - Unfortunately, no the pool is not heated.

+10. Where is the iron?

+- The iron is located in the bedroom closet.

 {% include localrecommendations.html %}